 - Shorter services duration due to the limited weight capacity

-What To Look For When Purchasing A Car Seat For Travel Use:
+What To Look For When Purchasing the Best Car Seat For Travel:

-Convertibility: buying the best convertible seat is wise; it serves your child from infancy to toddlerhood (approximately 5 to 65 pounds) and saving you money in the long run.
+Convertibility: buying the best convertible seat is wise; it serves your child from infancy to toddlerhood (approximately 5 to 65 pounds) and saves you money in the long run.

 For air travel, you need to buy an infant or toddler car seat that is FAA approved.
 Check the sticker on the side of the seat.
 It should state: “This restraint is certified for use in motor vehicles and aircraft.”